Documentation

 ADAPTER CROSSMEMBER SUPPORT:

-In the early 1970s, Jeep started to incorporate the crossmember and skid plate into one unit.
-This skid plate has been manufactured in various widths and configurations for the different models of vehicles.
+In the early 1970s, Jeep incorporated the crossmember and skid plate into one unit.
+This skid plate has been manufactured in various widths and configurations for different models of vehicles.
 The crossmember/skid plate combination can be easily adapted for most engine conversions.
-With a little planning and minor modifications, you can retain the original transmission support location to assure maximum offroad protection.
+With a little planning and minor modifications, you can retain the original transmission support location to ensure maximum off-road protection.
 When changing transmissions, it may be necessary to cut away the front portion of the skid plate for additional front driveshaft clearance.
 The transmission support should be retained in its entirety.
-The long arm off of the transmission mount must be retained with the rubber snubber in order to limit the movement of the transfer case.
-Without this rubber donut, the transfer case will be permitted to over rotate and contact the skid plate.
+The long arm off the transmission mount must be retained with the rubber snubber to limit the transfer case's movement.
+Without this rubber donut, the transfer case will be permitted to over-rotate and contact the skid plate.
 The skid plates used have all basically been the same, while the transmission support mount has had numerous variations.

 When changing to different transmissions, we have provided a support mount area on the bottom of the adapter housings.
 This mounting area may not be identical to your original transmission, and a small adapter plate or bracket may be required on certain applications.

-Most of the adapters we manufacture offer a support pad machined on the casting.
+Most adapters we manufacture offer a machined support pad on the casting.
 The location of this pad will normally require you to relocate your crossmember on your frame rails or reposition the rubber mount on the crossmember.
 We offer a few options to aid you in this area.

 716003 - New rubber support (Jeeps 1941-79)